peka01/helpdoc/ntr-test/docs/en/user-management.md

 - All changes are automatically saved
 - Only administrators can manage punch cards
 - User data is protected according to data protection rules
-- Security updates are made automatically
+- Security updates are done automatically